 What should you consider if you're taking photographs?

 - Make sure they're permitted!

-- Figure out how to turn off sound and flash before you go
+- Figure out how to turn off sound and flash

 - Practice photographing a couple of documents on a desk at home to test out the legibility of the images as well as any file-transfer systems you may have set up